 Chapada Diamantina National Park

-Chapada Diamantina National Park is located in the Chapada Diamantina region of the state of Bahia, Brazil.
-The terrain is rugged, and mainly covered by flora of the Caatinga biome.
+Chapada Diamantina National Park is located in the Chapada Diamantina region of Bahia, Brazil.
+The terrain is rugged and primarily covered by the flora of the Caatinga biome.

-The range is elongated in a north-south direction, and has an average width of 25 km (16 mi).
-The highest point of the state is in the park, the 2,036 m (6,680 ft) Pico do Barbado.
+The range is elongated in a north-south direction and has an average width of 25 km (16 mi).
+The state's highest point is in the Park, the 2,036 m (6,680 ft) Pico do Barbado.

 Vegetation includes typical Caatinga xerophytic formations at altitudes from about 500 to 900 m (1,600 to 3,000 ft), Atlantic Forest vegetation along the watercourses, meadows and rocky fields higher up.

-Protected birds in the reserve include white-necked hawk (Buteogallus lacernulatus), Chaco eagle (Buteogallus coronatus), Bahia tyrannulet (Phylloscartes beckeri), ochre-marked parakeet (Pyrrhura cruentata) and Bahia spinetail (Synallaxis whitneyi).
+Protected birds in the reserve include white-necked hawk (Buteogallus lacernulatus), Chaco eagle (Buteogallus coronatus), Bahia tyrannulet (Phylloscartes beckeri), ochre-marked parakeet (Pyrrhura cruentata), and Bahia spinetail (Synallaxis whitneyi).

-Other protected species include Barbara Brown's titi (Callicebus barbarabrownae), cougar (Puma concolor), jaguar (Panthera onca), oncilla (Leopardus tigrinus), giant armadillo (Priodontes maximus) and giant anteater (Myrmecophaga tridactyla).
+Other protected species include Barbara Brown's titi (Callicebus barbarabrownae), cougar (Puma concolor), jaguar (Panthera onca), oncilla (Leopardus tigrinus), giant armadillo (Priodontes Maximus), and giant anteater (Myrmecophaga tridactyla).